Skip to content

 MCP tools

-The CTXone Hub exposes 7 MCP tools over the stdio transport.
+The CTXone Hub exposes its memory primitives and the plan primitives as MCP tools over the stdio transport.
 Any MCP-compatible agent (Claude Code, Cursor, VS Code Copilot with MCP, Codex, etc.) can call these directly.

 For setup instructions, see INTEGRATIONS.md.
 For the underlying concepts, see ARCHITECTURE.md.